digipolisantwerp/antwerp-ui_angular/TEST_AUTOMATION.md

 ## Branding classes

 Since you probably want to target a specific element or a subcomponent, selecting the parent component won't be enough.
-You can however target these elements and subcomponents based on their CSS classes in combination with the unique data-attribute of the parent component.
+You can however target these elements and subcomponents based on their CSS classes in combination with the unique data attribute of the parent component.

 #### Example

-In this example the calendar of the datepicker component can be opened or closed by toggling the `<span>` tag, that's nested in the datepicker with the data-attribute `data-qa="id-1234"` and which has the CSS class `aui-flyout-action`.
+In this example the calendar of the datepicker component can be opened or closed by toggling the `<span>` tag, which is nested in the datepicker with data attribute `data-qa="id-1234"` and (with) CSS class `aui-flyout-action`.

 ```html
 <aui-datepicker ... data-qa="id-1234" ...>